 Rick: So this is elderberry?

-Rick: I smell first?
-Umm, that’s more powerful, it’s more sweet.
+Rick: Umm, that's more powerful; it's more sweet — I like it.
 I could become a connoisseur of vinegar.
-Hmm that's very good.
+Mmm…das schmeckt sehr gut.

-Experiencing the Vienna opera is high on the list of many visitors.
-But we're here in July...and nothing's scheduled.
-The city's venerable musical institutions — like the opera, boys’ choir, and philharmonic — are mostly on vacation in July and August.
-But, taking advantage of local entertainment listings, you'll find the city still hums with great classical music year-round.
+Experiencing the Vienna Opera is high on the list of many visitors.
+But we're here in July…and nothing's scheduled.
+The city's venerable musical institutions — like the opera, the Vienna Boys' Choir, the philharmonic — are mostly on vacation in July and August.
+But taking advantage of local entertainment listings, you'll find the city still hums with great classical music year-round.

-We’re in the middle of Vienna, the once grand capital called a head without a body.
+We're in the middle of Vienna, the once-grand capital called a "head without a body!"
 These days a place like this really needs more tourists.
-Don’t you think so?
+Don't you think so?
 (Woman: Yes, sir!)
 Good, go have fun.
-(Okay, bye-bye.)
+(Thank you!)
+OK, bye-bye!